node-m2m/m2m-quicktour/README.md

 ![](assets/quicktour.svg)
 [](https://raw.githubusercontent.com/EdoLabs/src2/master/quicktour.svg?sanitize=true)

-This is  a quick tour using publish/subscribe pattern.
-It is actually the same with watch/setData method using the client/server pattern as shown above.
+This is  a quick tour using the publish/subscribe pattern.
+It is actually the same with watch/setData method using the client/server pattern as shown in the client/server example.

 ### Remote Device Setup